afsungur/mongodb-atlas-fts/README.md

 MongoDB Atlas Search makes it easy to build fast, relevant, full-text search capabilities on top of your data in the cloud.
 Available exclusively with MongoDB Atlas.
 Try MongoDB Atlas

+This tutorial has been built based on another repo: https://github.com/esteininger/mongodb-full-text-search-app

 In this tutorial we'll walk through to demonstrate the some capabilities of MongoDB Atlas Search.

 This tutorial demonstrates the following capabilities of MongoDB Atlas Search: